 Venice Island Coffee has great coffee and is located in downtown Venice.
 This would be the perfect place to pick up a yummy baked item and walk over to Centennial Park in downtown Venice.

-Detweiler’s Market isn’t just great for their produce, but it’s a famous place to grab a yummy ice cream.
+Detweiler’s Market isn’t just great for its produce, but it’s a famous place to grab a yummy ice cream.
 Or, you can try out Scoops Ice Cream that’s also another popular option.